Garvary: History

 The townland formed part of the ballybethagh of Calvagh in medieval times.
 As it was a border townland the ownership was contested between the McGovern and Maguire clans.
 At the time of the 1609 Ulster Plantation the townland was overlooked and does not appear on the Plantation Baronial maps.
 The map for Knockninny barony stops on the east bank of the stream entering the Woodford river between the townlands of Derryhooly and Corry townlands, while the Tullyhaw barony map stops where the Irish border is now, thus omitting that part of Tomregan parish which lies in County Fermanagh.
 The mapping of Fermanagh and Cavan only took about 10 days each, which was insufficient time to make a proper survey.
 A different surveyor was sent into each barony to draw up his own map so the error probably arose because the surveyor who drew the Knockninny map assumed the omitted townlands were in County Cavan and the Tullyhaw surveyor, who was probably a different man, then assumed the lands were in County Fermanagh.
 This confusion lasted a few years.
 Firstly a grant was made to Thomas Monepeny on 15 October 1610 of the Manor of Aghalane, which included one tate of Garvore.
 By 1611 Monepeny had not appeared to take up possession, according to Carew, the King's commissioner.
 Taking advantage of this, Lady Margaret O’Neill, the widow of Hugh Maguire (Lord of Fermanagh) claimed the land.
 An order of the Lord Deputy dated 14 October 1612 states- Wheras The Lady Margrett ny Neale, wyddowe, late wyfe to Sir Hugh Maguyre knight deceased, hath discovered the parcells of land beinge eight tates, and doe lye betweene Knockneny in the County of Fermanagh and Tollagh in the County of Cavan and not within anie Undertakers portion who have since enjoyed the same as it hath been certified by the Surveyors ... we enact that the said Lady Margrett shall receive the next Hallowtyde rent due out of the said eight tates and thence forth until his Majesty decides otherwise.
 The eight tates included one tate of Derrintory, Garwarry and Dromdeye.
 Lady Margaret then seems to have left the scene because, on 31 July 1613, Thomas Monepeny sold the Manor of Aghalane to Thomas Creighton.
 Thomas Creighton then died in 1618, and his widow Katherine married George Adwick.
 The estate descended to Thomas Creighton's son, David Creighton.
 He was a minor at his father's death so his mother and George Adwick administered the estate on his behalf.
 An Inquisition held at Castlecoote on 5 November 1629 stated that David Creighton owned, inter alia, 1 tate of Garvore.
-However, there seems to have been some dispute with Sir Stephen Butler, who owned the adjoining manor, as an Inquisition held at Netownbutler on 20 January 1630 stated that Sir Stephen Butler owned, inter alia, the lands of Garrywarrye.
+However, there seems to have been some dispute with Sir Stephen Butler, who owned the adjoining manor, as an Inquisition held at Newtownbutler on 20 January 1630 stated that Sir Stephen Butler owned, inter alia, the lands of Garrywarrye.